-subordinated notes issued to third party investors and \$7.4 million of common equity issued to the Company in exchange for \$289.4 million of newly issued unsecured junior subordinated notes, representing 112% of the original face amount.
-The notes bear a fixed interest rate of 0.50% per annum until March 31, 2012 or April 30, 2012 (the "Modification Period").
+In 2009, the Company retired \$265.8 million of its then outstanding trust preferred securities, primarily consisting of \$258.4 million of junior subordinated notes issued to third party investors and \$7.4 million of common equity issued to the Company in exchange for \$289.4 million of newly issued unsecured junior subordinated notes, representing 112% of the original face amount.
+The notes bore a fixed interest rate of 0.50% per annum until March 31, 2012 or April 30, 2012 (the "Modification Period").
 Thereafter, interest is to be paid at the rates set forth in the existing trust agreements until maturity, equal to three month LIBOR plus a weighted average spread of 2.90%, which was reduced to 2.77% after the exchange in 2010 mentioned above.
-The 12% increase to the face amount due upon maturity, which had a balance of \$17.5 million at March 31, 2012, is being amortized into expense over the life of the notes.
+The 12% increase to the face amount due upon maturity, which had a balance of \$17.4 million at June 30, 2012, is being amortized into expense over the life of the notes.

 During the Modification Periods, the Company was permitted to make distributions of up to 100% of taxable income to common shareholders.
 The Company had agreed that such distributions would be paid in the form of the Company's stock to the maximum extent permissible under the Internal Revenue Service rules and regulations in effect at the time of such distribution, with the balance payable in cash.
 This requirement regarding distributions in stock could have been terminated by the Company at any time, provided that the Company paid the note holders the original rate of interest from the time of such termination.
+These terms of the Modification Period expired in April 2012.